Security Model

 Data Protection

-Firestore security rules enforce ownership at the database layer, independent of application logic.
+Database security rules enforce ownership at the data layer, independent of application logic.
 This means a bug in application code cannot grant a user access to another user's private data.

 | Collection | Read rule | Write rule |